 If the Amazon Echo has one hardware perk, it's the 3.5mm line in/out port, which lets you link your second Echo to the first via the plug instead of wirelessly, or to listen directly to music via some 3.5mm headphones.

 Otherwise, the differences come down to software and compatibility.
 The Echo can be paired with certain televisions to work as a TV speaker, something the Nest Audio cannot currently do.
 There's a wide range of Google Assistant-compatible devices that can be controlled through a simple Nest Audio command, from Philips bulbs to Nest locks and thermostats to various security cams, but not through Alexa commands.
 The same is true in reverse for these Alexa-compatible devices.

-If you've previously purchased tech to go with one speaker ecosystem, it makes sense to stick with the system and voice phrases you know and use already.
+In other words, if you prefer a specific assistant, you'll be happy with the corresponding speaker for unlocking its full potential.
+Or if you've previously purchased tech to go with one speaker ecosystem, it makes sense to stick with the system and voice phrases you know and use already.

 Nest Audio vs Amazon Echo: Which smart speaker should you buy?